 The Seiko 21-Jewel Automatic Movement is a self-winding masterpiece that keeps super accurate time.
 The 7S26 movement was introduced in 1996.
 It automatically winds, with no option to hand-wind.
 It also includes a quickset day feature that’s easy to use.
 It’s well-known for its “magic lever,” which supports the watch’s bidirectional winding.

 Easy Installation and Great Resistance

 The 7S26 offers accurate readings of the hour, minute, and seconds.
-In addition, you can set the day and date yourself.
-There is no subdial.
+You can set the day and date yourself, there is no subdial.
 With a 21,600 vibrations an hour and a Seiko Diashock shock system, this watch is undeniably reliable and accurate.
 The movement is 4.8 millimeters thick with a 27-millimeter diameter.

 The watch also has a magnetic resistance of around 4,800 A/m.
 It has a power reserve of about 41 hours.
 Its optimal performance temperature is between -10 and 60 degrees Celsius.
 Most customers have reported that the Seiko 5 holds time well for an extended period of time.
 What’s more, it does not require frequent servicing.

 It’s important to note that automatic watches like the Seiko 5 are hand-wound.
 As such, the movement of a wearer’s wrist is what provides it with the power to keep on ticking.
 A wearer’s wrist is what spins the rotor.
 With approximately 41 hours of potential power stores, this watch needs to be worn consistently in order to provide accurate and uninterrupted time.

 We recommend adding this watch to your arsenal of regularly worn timepieces.
 You’ll need to commit to wearing it several days per week in order to keep it up and running.
 Since you are not able to manually wind this watch, you’ll need to commit to a continuous loop of watch wearing if you intend to get accurate readings on the fly.